YahSeh/HarvardX_Learning_Python/PBset1/README_PBset1.md

 <h3>How to test</h3>

-  Here’s how to test your code manually.
-At the indoor/ $ prompt in your terminal:
+  Here’s how to test your code manually:

 <li>Run your program with python deep.py.
 Type 42 and press Enter.
 Your program should output: Yes </li>
 <li>Run your program with python deep.py.
 Type Forty Two and press Enter.
 Your program should output: Yes</li>